thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         **What about other transport options?**

         There are lots of ways to get to the boat!
-The most popular (and cost effective/convenient) is often via Maxi Taxis.
+The most popular is often Uber so you can have a stress-free arrival.

         **Can I BYO?**